 So, from now on, communication between the server and the client is pretty straightforward.
 Data is written to some shared memory in an buffer that allows for some space to prepend headers and append CRCs.
 To avoid memory copies, pointers to these locations are passed over the ringbuffers in the flow endpoints to the IPCP, which reads the pointers, adds headers in the right location, and then uses the same procedure to pass it onto the next layer towards the destination.
 The translation of the header is an O(1) lookup on the send side, and a nop on the receiver side (since FD == EID and it’s passed in the packet).

 - This concept is also present in RINA, but there are differences.
-This only applies to Ouroboros. [return]
+This text only applies to Ouroboros. [return]

 - This is a recursive network, adjancencies in layer N are implemented as flows in layer N - 1. [return]